-$\operatorname{rec}$ variable meaning IAT label of the atom in the reference cell NSTAR maximum number of stars of neighbors included in the calculation.
-RMAX maximum distance explored searching the neighbors of the atom maximum distance explored searching the neighbors of the atom.
+$\operatorname{rec}$ variable meaning • IAT label of the atom in the reference cell NSTAR maximum number of stars of neighbors included in the calculation. maximum number of stars of neighbors included in the calculation.
+RMAX maximum distance explored searching the neighbors of the atom.